-Anyway, you’re here for the bonfire party ideas.
-I’ve put together a list of seven essential items you’re going to need, plus some yummy food and fun game ideas as well.
+Today, we’re talking about seven essential items you’re going to need, along with some delicious food and fun game ideas, as well.

 A crackling fire.
 Good company.
 Who doesn't love a bonfire?
 Here's to hosting the perfect backyard bonfire party this summer.Click To Tweet

 But First, What’s a Bonfire Party?

 Not 100% sure what this type of party is?
 Don’t worry, it’s nothing crazy.
 You’ve probably even been to one or two…or a couple dozen.